chigoncalves/tinto/readme.rst

 =============
  Tinto Panel
 =============
-Tinto panel is simple ligthweight X11 desktop panel, it is a fork of `tint2 <http://code.google.com/p/tint2/>`_, which is also a fork of `ttm <http://code.google.com/p/ttm/>`_.
+Tinto panel is simple lightweight X11 desktop panel, it is a fork of `tint2 <http://code.google.com/p/tint2/>`_, which is also a fork of `ttm <http://code.google.com/p/ttm/>`_.

 Getting the sources